LSE MY457: Causal Inference for Observational and Experimental Studies

 6. Reading Week

 We now move onto a new research design: instrumental variables (IV).
-In week 1 we introduce the basic architecture of modern IV, learn about the various assumptions needed to admit a causal interpretation, and explore some of the weaknesses and fragilities of the approach.
+We introduce the basic architecture of modern IV, learn about the various assumptions needed to admit a causal interpretation, and explore some of the weaknesses and fragilities of the approach.

 Lecture